Mingchao19960125/Weekly-process/README.md

       update match_tele_raw/raw_tele_modules.py:By creating emolt_raw.csv to compares with emolt.dat and got the absent of  emolt.dat named emolt_no_telemetry.csv
       change start_time to datetime.now-timedelta(weeks=1)
+Dec 10,2019:

+      create lack_data.txt to store the problem files before the functions of check_format data and match_tele_raw run